MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 You can use the following Graph API [Get user mailbox settings](/graph/api/user-get-mailboxsettings#permissions).
 You can get the user’s time zone as follows:

-- GET /me/mailboxSettings/timeZone
+* GET /me/mailboxSettings/timeZone
-- GET /users/{id|userPrincipalName}/mailboxSettings/timeZone
+* GET /users/{id|userPrincipalName}/mailboxSettings/timeZone

 <br>
 </details>
 <details>
-<summary>How can I deploy the code in Azure using teams toolkit, and use graph API get user profile photo?</summary>
+<summary>How can I deploy the code in Azure using Teams Toolkit, and use Graph API get user profile photo?</summary>

-Shared references to deploy the code using toolkit: Create a new Teams app using Teams

-Toolkit - Teams | Microsoft Docs
-TeamsFx Command Line Interface - Teams | Microsoft Docs

-You can also call the Graph API get user profile photo.
+For more information on Teams Toolkit, see [Create a new Teams project](toolkit/create-new-project.md) and [TeamsFx Library](toolkit/TeamsFx-CLI.md).

 <br>
 </details>